tjbarbour/blog/content/post/WhyFluentWins.md

 var result = ASCIIEncode( Decrypt( Base64Decode( xml.GetAttribute("foo") ), decryptParameters ) );
 ````

 When reading this code, the order is almost completely reversed.
-Also, when writing it, we keep having to jump around to "surround" one function with another, watch:
+Also, when writing it, we keep to jumping around to "surround" one function with another, watch:

 ![traditional functions](/img/fluent-bad.gif)